adammark/Markup.js/README.md

 // "<ul><li>Jill</li><li>Jen</li></ul>"
 ```

-## Loop counters
+### Loop counters

-Inside a loop, a hash sign refers to the current iteration count
+Inside a loop, a hash sign refers to the current iteration counter
 (starting at 0):

 ``` javascript